MicrosoftDocs/machine-learning-server-docs/microsoft-r/operationalize/configure-machine-learning-server-enterprise-9-2.md

 Configure one or more compute nodes as needed.
 We highly recommend that you configure each node (compute or web) on its own machine for higher availability.

+>[!NOTE]
-In the Enterprise configuration, side-by-side installations of a web and compute node are not supported.
+>In the Enterprise configuration, side-by-side installations of a web and compute node are not supported.

 1. Install Machine Learning Server and its dependencies as follows.
 [Learn about supported platforms for this configuration.](../operationalize/configure-start-for-administrators.md#supported-platforms)